pcnicklaus/SDK-Scala/README.md

 This module is a Scala interface to the [Recast.AI](https://recast.ai) API.
 It allows you to make request to your bots

-!!
-This is still a work in progress - DO NOT USE IT YET !!

 ## Installation

 ### Via sbt